IQ404/study-notes/README.md

   Note that `a` and `b` can be scalars, but it can also be vectors.`

   `mix` sometimes (e.g. in HLSL) is also called `lerp`, stands for linear interpolation.

+Using the abovementioned functions, one can implement graph of functions purely within fragment shader.
+See the related repository.

 ## Built-in Math Functions in GLSL